 For inspiration, turn to Pinterest for decorating ideas.
 (Check out the statement-making floats by funboy—swimming pool not included.)
 For menu inspo, peruse cookbooks and cocktail guides (like Day Drinking: 50 Cocktails for a Mellow Buzz by Kat Odell), and consider one or two signature drinks to mix and serve.

 You can't have a truly great summer party without a refreshing signature cocktail.
-The London Fizz and B&T are two excellent choices.
+The London Spritz and B&T are two excellent choices.
 But it takes a complex, well-balanced gin to make them right.
 Beefeater's crisp flavor comes from 100 percent natural ingredients, giving it a crisp and clean flavor that's primed for summer.
 Grab a bottle before your guests come over.